Eating Less Meat For Completely Selfish Reasons

-Nowadays, I eat around 95% vegetarian and 50% vegan by meal frequency, with the caveats that it’s easier because I live in a city near an inexpensive farmer’s market, and usually cook for myself.
+Nowadays, I eat around 95% vegetarian and 50% vegan by meal frequency (2021 update: drifted to 99%+ vegetarian and 95% vegan), with the caveats that it’s easier because I live in a city near an inexpensive farmer’s market, and usually cook for myself.
 I hadn’t even started thinking about the vegan bit yet; the goal I set was simply to stop unintentionally eating meat that just happened to be there, which turned out to be a surprisingly ubiquitous phenomenon.
 I still indulge in occasional social meat; I’ve just cut out all the filler meat.

 I’ve briefly thought about or attempted to go mostly-vegetarian several times before for ethical reasons, but quickly failed out of a combination of habit and sheer convenience; meat is everywhere in America.
 And when animals are raised in total isolation from human society and then delivered to your grocery store in neat little blood-free pink packages sealed in shiny plastic, the problem of consuming animal products is more a vague theoretical handwave in most people’s heads than an active thought process.

 We’ve all heard the myriad ethical, health, and environmental reasons to stop supporting the meat industry.
 But as much as I really hate to admit it, and as much as I would ethically prefer to be vegan, I never made more than a few days headway trying to consume fewer animal products by using vague ethical and environmental reasons to motivate myself.